Quantum propagation for Berezin-Toeplitz operators: Appendix: an explicit example

 Second, one readily checks that $(T_{(p,q)} \phi_t)^{1,0}$ is the operator of multiplication by $1 - \frac{i\pi t}{2} \cos(2 \pi q)$.
 Since the connection on the canonical bundle is trivial, this yields

 So we finally obtain that for $z = p + i q$,

-We compare this theoretical equivalent with the numerical value in Figures \ref{fig:prop_real_0507}, \ref{fig:prop_real_0301}, \ref{fig:prop_imag_0301}, \ref{fig:prop_real_0301_small_times} and \ref{fig:prop_real_0301_large_times}.
-In these computations, we fix $k$ and $(p,q)$, and plot the real part of the kernel of the propagator evaluated at $(\phi_t(z),z)$ with $z = p+iq$, as a function of $t$; we also plot the imaginary part of this kernel only for one set of parameters, since the behaviour is very similar to the one of real part.
+We compare this theoretical equivalent with the numerical value in Figures \ref{fig:prop_real_0301}, \ref{fig:prop_imag_0301}, \ref{fig:prop_real_0507}, \ref{fig:prop_real_0301_small_times} and \ref{fig:prop_real_0301_large_times}.
+In these computations, we fix $k$ and $(p,q)$, and plot the real part of the kernel of the propagator evaluated at $(\phi_t(z),z)$ with $z = p+iq$, as a function of $t$; we also plot the imaginary part of this kernel only for one set of parameters, since the behaviour is very similar to the one of the real part.
 In all these figures, the blue diamonds represent the numerical values obtained from Equation \eqref{eq:kernel_torus} while the solid red line corresponds to the right hand side of Equation \eqref{eq:kernel_torus_theo}.
-Note that once $k$ and $(p,q)$ are fixed, we expect the approximation to become less precise as $t$ increases.
-This is clearly seen in Figure \ref{fig:prop_real_0301_large_times}.
-However the approximation is extremely accurate for small times, as can be seen in Figure \ref{fig:prop_real_0301_small_times}.
+Note that a priori the $\bigo(k^{-1})$ remainder may depend on $t$, so once $k$ and $(p,q)$ are fixed, the approximation may become less precise as $t$ increases.
+In Figures \ref{fig:prop_real_0301_small_times} and \ref{fig:prop_real_0301_large_times}, we display the behaviour at small and (relatively) large times.
+Investigating the $k$-dependent times up to which the approximation in Equation \eqref{eq:leading_order_prop_quant} remains valid is a classical topic in the semiclassical literature, that we do not consider in the present paper.

 {\bf Laurent Charles} \\ Sorbonne Université, Université de Paris, CNRS \\ Institut de Mathématiques de Jussieu-Paris Rive Gauche \\ F-75005 Paris, France \\ {\em E-mail:} \texttt{laurent.charles@imj-prg.fr}\\